ObjectProfile/PythonBridge/docs/pages/tutorial01.md

 img := PBCF sendAndWait: (#cv2 asP3GI => #imread callWith: (Array with: filename)).
 ```

 If you print (in Smalltalk), the variable `img` you should see `a ndarray (Proxy)`.
-OpenCV handle the picture as a numpy structure.
-Within Smalltalk, we only see a proxy as the image is living within the Python World.
+OpenCV handles the picture as a numpy structure.
+Within Smalltalk, we only see a proxy since the image is living within the Python World.
 Note that we are using the `sendAndWait:` instruction as we wait for the completion of the Python import.

 We can now open the image using: